• Facebook

 More Aperol cocktails

-Did you try this gin Aperol sour?
+Did you try this Aperol sour recipe?

-If you loved this Aperol cocktail I would appreciate it so much if you would give this recipe a star review!
+If you loved this Aperol Sour cocktail I would appreciate it so much if you would give this recipe a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 For more great Platings and Pairings recipes, be sure to follow me on Instagram, TikTok, Pinterest and Facebook.